 - Tropical Traditions (sells coconut based products)

-These brands are sold direct.
-Distributors often look to supplement their income with passive income from repeat sales. and know better than to expect to get rich.
+These brands are sold direct, some, as they say, are MLM, or Multi-level Marketing.
+Distributors often look to supplement their income with passive income from repeat sales.

 - Daisy Blue